Trading, Tax Benefit Lift Morgan Stanley Profit -- 2nd Update | MarketScreener

 Morgan Stanley's return on equity, a measure of profitability, was 10.7% for the quarter, accounting for the tax benefit, versus a range of 8.5% to 15% at peers.

 Mr. Gorman, in the job since 2010, is in the late innings of a multiyear turnaround.
-He cut costs, shrank the firm's trading division, and doubled down on wealth management, a steadier business that now accounts for nearly half of Morgan Stanley's revenue.
+He cut costs, shrank the company's trading division and doubled down on wealth management, a steadier business that now accounts for nearly half of Morgan Stanley's revenue.

 He has sounded more acquisitive in recent months but must contend with skeptical investors.
 Morgan Stanley's shares trade below the net value of its assets, which makes it a lousy currency to use in any takeover, particularly in asset management, an area Mr. Gorman has been scouting and where stocks tend to be more expensive.